SMTG-Bham/doped/docs/Tips.rst

 - The same host crystal structure used to generate the bulk/defect supercells, and same pseudopotentials (``POTCAR``\s in ``VASP``) used for the supercell calculations.

+See the
+`MgO GGA workflow tutorial <https://doped.readthedocs.io/en/latest/GGA_workflow_tutorial.html#dos>`__ for an example of setting up a bulk DOS calculation.

 If there is a significant mismatch between the VBM eigenvalue or band gap of the bulk DOS (``bulk_dos``) and bulk/defect supercell calculations (stored as the